The home office expense deduction can save you some significant money at tax time if you're self-employed and work out

 You can't include expenses for the home that have nothing to do with your business.
 For example, if you add a patio on the other side of your home, you can't include that in your deduction calculation.

 If your total allowable indirect home expenses for your whole home are $20,000 a year and you're entitled to a 10 percent deduction because you use 10% of your home for business purposes.
 Your deduction would be $2,000, meaning that you have just saved $2,000 by claiming a home office expense deduction -- most likely more than if you had opted for the simplified calculation.

 How to Include a Home Office Deduction on Your Tax Return

 If you're self-employed and you pay taxes as a sole proprietor or single-member LLC, you would then report this deduction on Line 30 of Schedule C with your tax return.
 Partners in partnerships may be able to take a home office deduction.
-This article on home office deductions and business types for more information on how and where to enter this deduction in your business tax return.
+This article on home office deductions and business types to learn how and where to enter this deduction in your business tax return.
 If you are an employee, you can enter this deduction on Schedule A, Itemized Deductions.